 Most computers will come with a mount, or can be direct-mounted to the bike with a set of rugged rubber bands.
 Most who use their device often prefer to use the mount.
 The bands are fine on smooth roads, but the computer can really move around or even fall off when on a bumpy trail if using the bands.

 Mounting Wireless Bike Computers

 Most bike computers today, and all that we recommended above, are wireless, so we’ll focus on that first.

 - Once you’ve taken your computer out of its packaging and installed the batteries, you’ll have some components to work with, such as the computer itself, the handlebar mount, the transmitter, the magnet, and the zip (cable) ties.

-- It’s highly recommendable to program the computer prior to installation.
+- It’s highly recommended that you train yourself on and program the computer prior to installation.
+It is just easier to work with this way, and it is good to get a feel for the different features of the computer before it is fixed somewhere on your bike.
 After you’ve done that, the first part you need to install on your bike is the computer mount on the handlebar.

 - Start by getting it oriented the right way.
 Take the bottom clip and face it towards you.
 Grab the ties, feed them through the mount’s bottom slots, and then attach it to the handlebar.
 Don’t attach it very tightly; slide it up and down the bar until you figure out exactly where you want to place your computer.
 Once you’re satisfied with the position, tighten the ties.

 - Next, grab your computer and slide it into place.

 The next steps only apply for computers with wheel transmitters, which are less valuable if you have a GPS-based computer (as you should).